Veterinarians’ Perceptions of Digitalization in Animal Health

 Limitations

-This was a simulated study, designed to reflect plausible trends rather than collect live respondent data.
-Real-world research would require validation and ethical approval.
+This was a simulated study designed to reflect plausible industry trends rather than collect live respondent data.
+Future research examining veterinarian perceptions of animal health digitalization should incorporate real-world surveys and validated research methodologies.

 Recommendations

-• Develop accessible training programs for digital veterinary tools
+• Develop accessible training programs focused on veterinary digital tools

 Takeaway